7. Control Description Language¶

 7.12.
 Composite Blocks¶

-Composite blocks can contain other composite blocks.
+other composite blocks.

 Each composite block shall be stored on the file system under the name of the composite block